dlccyes/CollegeNotes/docs/NTUNotes/Junior/Computer Networks/Computer Networks.md

 	- link-layer switches
 - store-and-forward transmission
 	- receive the entire packet → transmit
-	- store/buffer the bits until the entire packet is recieved
+	- store/buffer the bits until the entire packet is received
 	- forward/transmit the packet onto the outbound link
 	- delay (see [Delay Loss Throughput](#Delay%20Loss%20Throughput))
 		- a packet of $L$ bits (L=packet length)